revanth83/revanth83.github.io/_posts/2015-5-24-Applications-of-Data-Analytics-in-Healthcare-&-Health-insurance-industries.md

 Speeding new business response times by improving customer’s experience with the agent (external or internal underwriter) without compromising underwriting discipline.

 ###Solution 2:
-* Bring together cross-functional groups of frontline employees and experts to generate and test solutions (a Kaizen approach).
-* Document process steps and waste.
-* Eliminate non-value-add steps; develop standard work descriptions for value-add steps.
-* Provide customers quality experience in enrolling an insurance plan as provided by various retailers (well-developed online sales) such as ebay.com or Amazon.com, in addition to cross- channel consistency (for example, between internet and telephone).

-*Improve systems for management of customer, regulatory and company policy information.
+* Improve systems for management of customer, regulatory and company policy information.
 This system must be convenient for all involved parties.
 * Train the agents on this system, together; and develop a scorecard to monitor/evaluate the quality and uniformity of the service rendered.

 ###Challenge 3: